 Manchesters are devoted to their families and prefer sticking close by them—even when it's time for bed.
 They're so attached to their people that they are prone to developing anxiety when left alone too long.
 If you want a dog who can fend for himself, this breed isn't the optimal choice.
 And while Manchesters are catlike when it comes to their fastidious grooming, they are not catlike in their noise level.
 This dog barks—and often.

 Physical Description/Breed Standard

-Coat - Manchester Terriers have a smooth, glossy coat that is dense and tight to the body.
+Coat – Manchester Terriers have a smooth, glossy coat that is dense and tight to the body.
 It is not soft to the touch.
-The color is pitch black with clearly delineated, rich mahogany markings in specific locations.
+The color is pitch black with clearly delineated, rich mahogany markings in specific areas.
 There should be a mahogany spot over each eye and a small spot on the cheeks.
-The mahogany color should extend along each side of their muzzle to their nose and under their throat in a V shape.
-There are two mahogany rosettes on their chest above their legs, and mahogany along the lower fronts of all four legs.
-Their toes are primarily mahogany, with clear black lines.
+The mahogany color should extend along each side of the muzzle to the nose and under the throat in a V shape.
+There are two mahogany rosettes on the chest above the legs, and mahogany along the lower front of all four legs.
+The toes are primarily mahogany, with clear black lines.

 Standard: Not exceeding 22 pounds

 Breed Standard and History

 Diminutive and dapper perfectly describes Manchester Terriers, with their striking black and mahogany coat and clean lines.
 They have a compact, lean, and muscular frame that gives them the agility and speed needed to catch rodents—an early occupation.
 The Manchester's head is long and wedge-shaped, with a bright and attentive facial expression.
 His neck is graceful and arched.
 The Toy Manchester is smaller than the Standard variety.
 The Toy should have a naturally erect ear, while the Standard may have an erect ear, a button ear, or a cropped ear, in keeping with the standard.
 Manchesters are observant and intelligent, and confident without being aggressive.